2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 • offering comforting activities such as reading, music and playing cards

-• providing bedside support
+• providing compassionate support and companionship

 As a palliative care volunteer, will I be expected to help with fundraising?